Shopify/hydrogen-v1/docs/contributing.md

 To release an experimental version, merge your changes into the `experimental` branch.

 Then, run `yarn changeset pre enter experimental` locally while in the branch.
-This will modify changeset's files to begin tracking changesets as an experimental release.
+This will modify changesets' files to begin tracking changesets as an experimental release.

 When you are ready to release an experimental version to NPM, run `yarn changeset version`.
 Commit these changes, and push them to your remote `experimental` branch.